 Read More : Where to Place WiFi Router?

-Normally, ISPs will install a modem for you and provide the internet on that.
-Then you should place your router in a suitable location and connect it to the modem.
-The modem connects to the router using a network cable (usually a Cat6 cable).
+Normally, ISPs will install a modem and provide the internet through it.
+You should place your router in a suitable location and connect it to the modem using a network cable (usually a Cat6 cable).
 Here’s an overview of this connection:

-Wifi routers have 2 types of ports, LAN port (usually yellow) and WAN port (usually blue).
-A router has a number of LAN port ( between 2 to 8 Ports) and only one WAN port ( High Speed routers may have two WAN ports , to support Bandwidth Aggregation capability).
+WiFi routers have two types of ports: LAN ports (usually yellow) and WAN ports (usually blue).
+A router typically has between 2 to 8 LAN ports and one WAN port.
+High-speed routers may have two WAN ports to support bandwidth aggregation.

-The Router connects to the modem using the WAN port, meaning that you connect a network cable ( Usually CAT6 ) from the Modem’s LAN port to the Router’s WAN port to give your router internet access.
+The router connects to the modem using the WAN port.
+You connect a network cable (usually CAT6) from the modem’s LAN port to the router’s WAN port to provide internet access to your router.

-َAll of the users internet connections are handled by the router.
-Routers use features such as firewall and NAT to protect the users and the local network from the potential dangers of the internet.
+All of the users’ internet connections are handled by the router.
+Routers use features such as firewalls and NAT to protect users and the local network from potential internet dangers.

 Connecting a modem to a router can be done in just a few simple steps